 - The Pblock must contain only valid reconfigurable element types.
 The region may overlap other site types, but these other sites must not be included in the resize\pblock commands. - Multiple Pblock rectangles for each component type may be used to create the Reconfigurable Partition region, but for the greatest routability, they should be contiguous.
 Gaps to account for non-reconfigurable resources are permitted, but in general, the simpler the overall shape, the easier the design will be to place and route. - If using the RESET\AFTER\RECONFIG property for 7 series devices, the Pblock height must align to clock region boundaries.
 See Apply Reset After Reconfiguration for more detail. - The width and composition of the Pblock must not split interconnect columns for 7 series devices.
-See Creating Pblocks for 7 Series Devices in Chapter 6 for more detail. - The largest RM needs to be taken into consideration when defining the Pblock in SVD parts.
-Otherwise, the design can be over utilized and write\bitstream will generate an error. - The Pblock must not overlap any other Pblock in the design. - Nesting of Reconfigurable Partitions (a Reconfigurable Partition within another Reconfigurable Partition) is currently not supported.
+See Creating Pblocks for 7 Series Devices in Chapter 6 for more detail. - The resource usage of the largest RM needs to be taken into consideration when defining the Pblock in certain parts.
+If the largest RM exceeds the documented maximum resource counts of the target device, write\bitstream will generate an error. - The Pblock must not overlap any other Pblock in the design. - Nesting of Reconfigurable Partitions (a Reconfigurable Partition within another Reconfigurable Partition) is currently not supported.
 Standard Pblocks for floorplanning logic within a Reconfigurable Partition are supported, as are nested Pblocks.